dagnall53/LOCOWIFI/README.md

 # LOCOWIFI
 WIFI ESP8266 Arduino code for use with Rcorail

-This is experimental code that adds LOCO speed and direction to my Servo/Switch code..
+This is experimental code that controls Servos and /Switches over WIFI using Loconet UDP.

+The idea is that multiple ESP8266's can be used as stationary nodes and sense trains, or be used to swich signals or servos to control points.

+THE CODE IS IN DEVELOPMENT......BE careful..

 This basic servo/switch software sets up four servo ports starting at address (SV[2](hi), SV[1](lo).
 These two  will be  reported as "Sub" SV[2] and  and "Low" SV[1] in the Rocrail LocoIo General tab,